alebaffa/blog-hugo/content/blog/one-month-in-iot.md

 ## Challenges (and opportunities)
 Many, in both:

 - The language is a challenge.
-I am speeding up my Japanese skills, which are at level _zero+_ at the moment;
+I am speeding up with my Japanese skills;

 - I have a native understanding of the complexity of the software and the concept of _software as a service_.
 This helps a lot when it comes to gather the requirements from potential clients.
 In a hardware company is a good skill to bring;